swinkelhofer/oauth_reverse_proxy/README.md

 UPSTREAM_HOSTNAME	 | The name (or IP) to reach the actual service that should be secured (e.g. another Container containing the webapp)
 UPSTREAM_PORT		 | Port to reach the service that should be proxied REPLACE_CALLBACK	 | If you provide an injection module (inject Logout-Button...) this variable tells which module and function should be called (shape: module:method)

+To use the injection functionality, you only have to place a self-written Python module inside the repositories folder and rebuild the docker image.
+As template you can look into etherpad.py